 Businesses must operate in a way that protects both customers and staff.
 It is for businesses to decide how to offer appointments – there is no requirement for a formal or expensive electronic booking system although appointments should be made in advance.
 Businesses should make clear to customers how they can make an appointment and should dissuade customers from entering the premises without an appointment.
 We also strongly encourage recording customer details in line with our guidance on contact tracing.

 A full list of businesses that can remain open during Level 4 is in the Health Protection (Coronavirus)(Restrictions and Requirements) (Local Level) (Scotland) Regulations 2020, as amended.

-Updated risk and equality impact assessments must be used to ensure that close contact services remain as safe as possible for staff and customers, who should continue to implement and strictly observe FACTS guidance and other mitigations.
+Updated risk and equality impact assessments must be used to ensure that close contact services remain as safe as possible for staff and customers, who should continue to implement and strictly observe mitigations.

 Travelling through Levels

-There is guidance on travel rules and restrictions and protection levels, including information about essential travel, on our website.
+See: travel rules and restrictions and protection levels, including information about essential travel.

-Read more information on what you can and cannot do at each level and our planned timetable for easing coronavirus restrictions.
+Read more information on what you can and cannot do at each level.